-This is optional.
-You do not have to file for copyright through ProQuest.
-You can do it on your own or not at all.
+You do not have to file for copyright through ProQuest - it is entirely optional.
+You can also do it on your own or not at all.
 Registering your work with the Library of Congress gives you additional recourse under the law if someone uses your work without permission.
-The copyright page may be included in the document even if you do not register and your work is copyrighted even if you do not register.
+The copyright page (see the section of this guide titled "Format of the Dissertation/Thesis") may be included in the document even if you do not register.
+In addition, your work is copyrighted even if you do not register.
 See the later section in this guide titled "Copyright and Fair Use" for more information.
 ProQuest currently charges \$75 to file for copyright on your behalf.
+Note: Students who have filed for copyright on their own have reported that this fee is quite reasonable considering the amount of time it takes to complete this process.